mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 ![Character Camera Dog](../images/facemesh/characterCameraMORE.png){:.enlargeImage}

 ## Allow filter switching
-You can add two buttons to switch between different filters.
+You can add two or more buttons to switch between different filters.

 You would need to add some code to change the <em>Picture</em> property of the <span class="icon" alt="imagesprite"></span><strong>ImageSprites</strong> when the button is clicked.

 ## Using FaceExtension AllPoints
+Actually, there are 486 points available for you to use via <span class='getters'>FaceExtension.AllPoints</span>

 Scroll down to the very bottom of <a href="https://github.com/tensorflow/tfjs-models/tree/master/facemesh" target="_blank">this Facemesh webpage</a> to see a facemesh map of all the points you can access.
 You can click on it to zoom in.

 For example, if you want a specific point on your lip, find the number on the map.
 In this case, the number is 14 so the <span class="variables">facePoint</span> can be accessed via this block:
 ![Point 14](../images/facemesh/point14.png){:.enlargeImage}